Fujifilm X-A5 vs Panasonic G1

 |Panasonic L10« »||Y||-||-||-||-||-||2.0||-||-||-||Panasonic L10|

 It is notable that the X-A5 offers wifi support, while the G1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
+Both the X-A5 and the G1 have been discontinued, but can regularly be found used on eBay.
+The G1 was replaced by the Panasonic G2, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-A5 and the Panasonic G1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.